-Small scale isentropic potential vorticity maxima at the 320 K level (hereafter PV320) at 6-hourly intervals are objectively tracked in DJF for 1980-2010 following the Lagrangian approach discussed in Hoskins and Hodges (2002).
-The method first identifies cyclones as PV320 anomalies that exceed 0.5 Potential Vorticity Units (PVU, where 1 PVU = 10-6 K m kg-1 s-1) on a NH polar stereographic projection, which helps to prevent latitudinal bias in the identification of cyclones at high latitudes (Sinclair 1997).
-The PV320 threshold of 0.5 PVU is significantly low to account for most possible storms: in this case about 296 cyclones per DJF season are identified that satisfy the post tracking filters (discussed below).
-The 320 K isentrope is chosen as the level of analysis as it resides in the mid-upper troposphere near the upper-level jet stream (Fig. 1) where Rossby wave-induced baroclinic instability tends to occur (Hoskins 1991).
-The PV320 anomalies are produced by applying a spherical harmonic analysis to the PV320 field and removing the background planetary scale waves with total wavenumbers less than or equal to 5 and reducing the resolution to T42 to reduce noise.
+Small-scale isentropic potential vorticity maxima at the 320-K level (PV320) at 6-hourly intervals are objectively tracked in DJF for 1980-2010 following the Lagrangian approach discussed in Hoskins and Hodges (2002).
+The method first identifies cyclones as $PV{320}$ anomalies that exceed 0.5 potential vorticity units (PVU; 1 PVU = $10^{-6}$ K kg-1 m s-1) on a NH polar stereographic projection, which helps to prevent latitudinal bias in the identification of cyclones at high latitudes (Sinclair 1997).
+The $PV{320}$ threshold of 0.5 PVU is significantly low to account for most possible storms: in this case about 296 cyclones per DJF season are identified that satisfy the posttracking filters (discussed below).
+The 320-K isentrope is chosen as the level of analysis as it resides in the mid-to-upper troposphere near the upper-level jet stream (Fig. 1) where Rossby wave-induced baroclinic instability tends to occur (Hoskins 1991).
+The PV320 anomalies are produced by applying a spherical harmonic analysis to the PV320 field and removing the background planetaryscale waves with total wavenumbers less than or equal to 5 and reducing the resolution to spectral T42 to reduce noise.
 Additionally, a spectral taper is applied to the spectral coefficients to further reduce noise (Hoskins and Hodges 2002).
-This has been found to be a conservative but useful approach when examining fields that are dominated by a large scale background and are very noisy at high resolutions and focuses on the synoptic spatial scales of cyclones.
-The identified PV320 maxima are initially linked using a nearest neighbor method to form tracks and are then refined using a constrained optimization approach which swaps points between tracks to maximize the track smoothness (Hodges 1994, 1995).
-Constraints are applied adaptively for maximum propagation speed and track smoothness (Hodges 1999) suitably chosen for the extra-tropics.
+This has been found to be a conservative but useful approach when examining fields that are dominated by a large-scale background and are very noisy at high resolutions and focuses on the synoptic spatial scales of cyclones.
+The identified PV320 maxima are initially linked using a nearest-neighbor method to form tracks and are then refined using a constrained optimization approach, which swaps points between tracks to maximize the track smoothness (Hodges 1994,